needle-mirror/com.unity.testtools.codecoverage/Documentation~/Quickstart.md

 <br/>

-### Well done for finishing the Code Coverage Tutorial!
+### Well done for finishing the Code Coverage tutorial!

-For questions and feedback please reach out to us in the dedicated Code Coverage package [forum thread](https://forum.unity.com/threads/code-coverage-package.777542/).
+For questions and feedback please visit the [Testing & Automation](https://forum.unity.com/forums/testing-automation.211/) forum section to browse current conversations or start a new thread.
+Please use the **code coverage** tag.